In 2012, tuition for full-time students at Apex School of Theology was $4,800 a year.

-Apex School of Theology is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for residents from other states.
+Apex School of Theology is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for students who live in other states.

 Apex School of Theology has the same tuition for international students as for those from out of state.

-Apex School of Theology does not offer on-campus housing for students, so there are no charge for dorms.
+Apex School of Theology doesn't offer on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when estimating the cost of different colleges.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Apex School of Theology pay $300 in fees each academic year.
+The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Full-time undergrads at Apex School of Theology can expect to pay around $300 in fees each academic year.

 |2021 Total Tuition and Expenses|